liamwalsh1980/Milestone-Project-2/TESTING.md

 ### External links

 * I tested all five social media links found in the footer.
 Testing was completed across all five pages on all screen sizes across multiple web browsers.
-All links worked and opened in a new browser tab which is what i wanted to achieve.
+All links worked and opened in a new browser tab which is what I wanted to achieve.

 * I tested all seven timeline moments in history.
-Each is connected to a relevant wikipedia page giving users more information.
-When click these links are clicked a new browser tab opens which again is what i wanted to achieve.
+Each is connected to a relevant Wikipedia page giving users more information.
+When click these links are clicked a new browser tab opens which again is what I wanted to achieve.
 All testing for these links were tested across different screen sizes and different web browsers.

 ### Internal links

 * I tested all navigation menu links found in the header.
 All links worked successfully throughout the website and across all screen sizes and web browsers.
 I did further testing to make sure that the navigation bar on smaller screens worked as the menu turns into a hamburger bar (three horizontal lines) and therefore a dropdown menu opens and closes when the hamburger menu is clicked.

 * I tested all internal buttons found on all web pages.
 Testing was completed across all screen sizes and web browsers.
-All buttons work based on their purpose i.e. moving to another part of the website or revealing the score on the quiz page once answers are selected.
+All buttons work based on their purpose i.e., moving to another part of the website or revealing the score on the quiz page once answers are selected.

 [Back to top ⇧](#the-euro-football-quiz)

 ## Bugs outstanding

 * Lighthouse testing on mobile devices: -
-With the performance results coming out a little lower than i wanted at 74%, i decided to start investigating this.
+With the performance results coming out a little lower than I wanted at 74%, I decided to start investigating this.
 The results confirmed that the issue is with Largest Contentful Paint.
 I found some useful <a href="https://web.dev/lcp/#how-to-improve-largest-contentful-paint-on-your-site" target="_blank">Information</a>.
 A couple of other sites i found to look into this further were <a href="https://imageengine.io/" target="_blank">Image Engine</a> and <a href="https://nitropack.io/blog/post/reduce-largest-contentful-paint-lcp" target="_blank">Nitro Pack</a>.
-Another site i found which could help resolve this issue is the <a href="https://web.dev/optimize-lcp/#render-blocking-resources" target="_blank">Optimize LCP</a>.
-This issue is something i will need to look into ready for my next project.
+Another site I found which could help resolve this issue is the <a href="https://web.dev/optimize-lcp/#render-blocking-resources" target="_blank">Optimize LCP</a>.
+This issue is something I will need to look into ready for my next project.

 * Safari - missing images